Petaling Jaya: History

 Petaling Garden Berhad was the pioneer private development company, responsible for the development of some areas of Petaling Jaya.
 It was started in 1957 by a group of Chinese businessmen including Ang Toon Chew, Robert Kuok, Tan Kim Yeow, Tan Chin Nam, Ho Yeow Khoon and Low Boon Chian.
 The company went on to develop thousands of acres in Petaling Jaya more specifically, Section 5, 6 and 17, to become the townships Taman Petaling Klang and Sri Petaling to name a few.
 Petaling Garden was brought to the Kuala Lumpur Stock Exchange and became one of the first publicly listed Property Development Companies in Malaysia.
 The company was bought over by Permodalan Nasional Berhad (PNB) in the year 2007, it was valued at RM 964 million at time of purchase.

 Southern Petaling Jaya, from Section 8 to PJ Old Town, had the first settlements that were established around 1953.
-As development progressed, Northern Petaling Jaya, on the other side of the Federal Highway was developed.
+Across the Federal Highway in the 1950s, Northern Petaling Jaya was further developed with industrial lots.
 The first shopping complex in Petaling Jaya was Jaya Shopping Centre (better known as Jaya Supermarket).
 Built in 1974, it is located in Section 14.

 On 1 January 1977, following the passing of the Local Government Act the previous year, the Petaling Jaya Town Authority was reorganised to become Petaling Jaya Municipal Council or Majlis Perbandaran Petaling Jaya (MPPJ).
 Petaling Jaya progressed rapidly due to the massive rural-urban migration.
 As more people from rural areas immigrated, Sungai Way and Subang districts along with areas such as Subang Jaya, Seksyen 52 (New Town or colloquially known as "State", the name of the first, former cinema in the area) developed in areas under the jurisdiction of the municipality.